How to buy gold in Singapore (2025)

 VanEck Gold Miners ETFGDXUSGold mining companies0.51%

-Pros of Investing in gold stocks/ETFs:
+Pros of investing in gold stocks or ETFs:

 • Diversification: Gold stocks/ETFs offer the opportunity to invest in gold without requiring a significant amount of capital.